israkhossain4566/Sarcasm-Detection-Using-BERT-and-XAI/README.md

   - `headline` — The news headline (string)
   - `is_sarcastic` — Target label (`1` = sarcastic, `0` = not sarcastic)
 ---

+🔗 **Saved Model File**
+To avoid GitHub file size limits, the fine-tuned model (`model.safetensors`) is not uploaded.
+- Uncomment the codes and run them if you want to run without saved files.
+- Comment the saving part.

+---